dekiakbar/bmkg-api-php-client/README.md

 ## Contributing

-Please fork this repository, and create new pull request if you want to contribute on this project.
+Please fork this repository, and create new pull request if you want to contribute on this project.or open a new issue if you find something wrong with this project.

 ## Authors